coltondifranco/Takeoff_Pygame/README.md

    * After downloading, extract (unzip) the folder so you can access the necessary game files, including the Python script and all assets (images and audio)
 2. Installing Python
    * Go to https://www.python.org
+   * Double click Downloads
-   * Click Downloads -> click the big yellow button corresponding to latest Python version for your corresponding device
+   * Click the big yellow button corresponding to latest Python version for your corresponding device.
+The button will say omething like "Download Python 3.13.3"
    * Important for Windows users:
      During Python installation, check the box that says "Add Python to PATH" before clicking "Install"
 3. Install Pygame